keboola/connection-docs/storage/file-uploads/index.md

 was shown to you, not when you clicked the link.

 **Important:** The URL itself does not require any other authorization.
-That is, you can send a link to non-public files to people without access to your KBC project and they will be able to download that file via the direct link.
+That is, you can send a link to non-public files to people without access to your Keboola Connection project and they will be able to download that file via the direct link.
 However, they will not be able to generate or guess the link themselves.